arunarumugam6/CypressAutomationE2EFrameworkTypescript/README.md

 Installation Guide

-1) Run the following command, to install the dependencies of the framework
+1) Clone the repo in your local and run the following command, to install the dependencies of the framework

 npm install